 Developing new technology is very expensive and Pencil Bible is self-funded.
 We are privileged to have a company that is doing the development at a very reasonable rate, but even in saying that the current revenue is not enough to do more than 1 week of development a month.
 If you feel like donating to the project to speed up development please email the founder at erin@pencilbible.com - we happily accept donations now.

-As soon as we get new translations from publishers we ad them.
+As soon as we get new translations from publishers, we add them.
 This is an ongoing process.
-We are busy adding the NIV for the world (excluding the USA).
-We have just added the CSB.

 What people may not know is that licensing can be involved and is an expensive process.
 Most translations have different publishers with different royalty and licensing requirements in place.
 We are extremely dedicated to bringing you as many translations as possible, in as timely a fashion as we can.